 Fresh lobster rolls, colonial cottages, sea breezes at sunset: there is a certain magic about summer on the East Coast.
 Whether you prefer the beach or the country—or a mix of the two—the Northeast has it all for families, friends and couples alike.
-The following are a few of our favorite destinations for easy East Coast vacations, whether you’re planning a long weekend getaway (or more).
+The following are a few of our favorite destinations for easy East Coast vacations, whether you’re planning a long weekend getaway or an extended escape.
 These stylish properties—a mix of Indagare favorites and buzzy new openings—are all within driving distance of New York, Boston and points East, and they still have rooms available to book now, before the end of the season; plus, they’re perfect for a festive Labor Day getaway.
 With reduced occupancy rates, enhanced disinfecting protocols, reservation systems for the private enjoyment of shared amenities and thoughtful social-distancing practices, these hotels offer greater peace of mind, so that you can savor that last taste of summer (did someone say ice cream?).

 “Greydon House has managed to honor Nantucket’s steadfast spirit with thoughtful design.
 In a tide of sameness, few properties reflect the essence and history of this tiny island as lovingly as Greydon House does.” — An Indagare member